 As you may or may not have noticed, there are a lot of Canadians at Leicester (like me!).
 A large majority of us come here to study law and that’s thanks to Ben Reed, the Student Recruitment Administrator, and Gemma Turton, the Deputy Undergraduate Admissions Tutor in Law, who tour Canadian universities to inform Canadians of Leicester Law.
 It’s so lovely to see more and more Canadians join the Leicester Law family every year.

-In Canada, law school is post-graduate, meaning we have to have an undergrad degree with a high GPA and a high score in the Law School Admission Test (LSAT) to study law.
+In Canada, law school is a post-graduate program, meaning we have to have an undergrad degree with a high GPA and a high score in the Law School Admission Test (LSAT) to study law.
 Because of this, a large majority of Canadians at Leicester already have an undergrad degree and some have had their dreams crushed in not being accepted to law school.
 So, when Leicester is there to pick up the pieces of our broken hearts, we happily and gratefully accept the offer.
 Upon applying and/or arriving in Leicester, a big question we ask ourselves is whether we should do the fast-track two-year LLB course or the full three-year LLB course.

 Naturally, there are pros and cons to both, so I’ll make a list of each for both courses.